luxzg/WSL2-fixes/networkingMode=bridged.md

 .\.wslconfig
 ```
 - Select your choice of text editor to open file
-- If you forgot what was your virtual switch named run this in PowerShell
+- If you forgot what was your virtual switch named run this in PowerShell:
 ```
 Get-VMSwitch -SwitchType External | Select Name, SwitchType, NetAdapterInterfaceDescription, AllowManagementOS
 ```